Skip to content

 Which type of imaging should I choose?

-A CT scan will provide further information about the nature of the bony injury once there has been an abnormal x-ray.
+A CT scan will provide further information about the nature of the bony injury once an abnormal x-ray has been taken.

 MRI provides information about spinal cord injury, cord oedema, or any haemorrhage.
 It can also evaluate any injuries to the ligaments.
 It should be performed if there are neurological signs or suspicion of a spinal cord injury.